-The researchers analyzed these questionnaires to determine how mothers’ encouragement to diet and/or mothers’ own dieting behavior and body regard affected their daughters body dissatisfaction, drive for thinness, and dieting behavior.
+The researchers analyzed these questionnaires to determine how mothers’ encouragement to diet and/or mothers’ own dieting behavior and body regard affected their daughter’s body dissatisfaction, drive for thinness, and dieting behavior.
 They found across the board, mothers who did not encourage dieting and did not discuss their own diet and body regard had daughters with the highest body image, lowest drive for thinness, and least amount of dieting behaviors.
-To the contrary, mothers who did encourage weight loss but did not discuss their own diet and body regard had daughters with the lowest body regard and highest drive for thinness and dieting behaviors.
-Interestingly, they found mothers who did encourage dieting and did discuss their own dieting behavior and body regard had daughters with lower dieting behavior than if the mother had not discussed her own weight related issues.
+On the contrary, mothers who did encourage weight loss but did not discuss their own diet and body regard had daughters with the lowest body regard and highest drive for thinness and dieting behaviors.
+Interestingly, they found mothers who did encourage dieting and did discuss their own dieting behavior and body regard had daughters with lower dieting behavior than if the mother had not discussed her own weight-related issues.

 The researchers suggest a mother’s encouragement to diet is therefore almost buffered by the mother sharing her own experiences.
 This may be due to bonding through shared experience or the daughter feeling more encouraged than criticized.
 However, this does not mean it is a positive thing for a mother to discuss their weight or body image as a mother.
 It means it is merely less harmful than her only encouraging weight loss and not sharing her own experiences.
 The researchers also stress how much context is important.
-The way the topic is approached, the word choices, whether emphasis is on healthy behaviors or weight loss, and more all matter.
-So while the research is highly context dependent and may be difficult in application, there are several key takeaways from this research.
+The way the topic is approached, the word choices, whether the emphasis is on healthy behaviors or weight loss, and more all matter.
+So while the research is highly context-dependent and may be difficult in application, there are several key takeaways from this research.

-– The things we say and do regarding our children’s weight and our own weight, no matter how subtle, can and does affect them.
+– The things we say and do regarding our children’s weight and our own weight, no matter how subtle, can, and does affect them.

-– The best thing you can do for your daughter’s body image and dieting future is to avoid talking about weight loss and your own weight related issues.
+– The best thing you can do for your daughter’s body image and dieting future is to avoid talking about weight loss and your own weight-related issues.

 – If weight loss is necessary for health, approach it with a sense of togetherness and encouragement with health being the focus, not weight.